 To do search engine optimization well, SEOs need to study how well search engines such as Google and Bing work.
 This requires learning and studying Google’s Webmaster Guidelines, and the Bing Webmaster Guidelines.

-Those guidelines have been published by the search engines to set groundrules about expectations that they have for website owners who might like to be visible in Search Engine Results Pages (SERPs) in response to queries performed by searchers.
+The search engines have published those guidelines to set ground rules about expectations for website owners who might like to be visible in Search Engine Results Pages (SERPs) in response to queries performed by searchers.

-The search engines also benefit from site owners doing SEO well, so that high quality sites can be found in searches in their indexes.
+The search engines also benefit from site owners doing SEO well so that high-quality sites can be found in searches in their indexes.
 Google has published a Search Engine Optimization (SEO) Starter Guide, where they provide details on important aspects of setting up a web site for it to perform well and be visible in Search Engine Results Pages (SERPs).
-Bing does not have a similar Starter guide to SEO.
+Unfortunately, Bing does not have a similar Starter guide to SEO.

-While SEO is best known for helping website owners to rank their pages highly in search results, SEOs also work with clients to make sure that site are using analytics (so that they can be measured and managed), and use approaches involving user experience so that visitors enjoy using sites, and return to them, and purchase goods and services presented upon their pages.
+While SEO is best known for helping website owners to rank their pages highly in search results, SEOs also work with clients to make sure that site is using analytics (so that they can be measured and managed) and use approaches involving user experience so that visitors enjoy using sites, and return to them.
+Purchase goods and services presented upon their pages.
 So, SEOs are helping site owners to build sites that are easier and more enjoyable to use.

 How has SEO Evolved?

-SEOs have also been working with clients to have Knowledge Panels appear for them in search results, as well as featured snippets and rich results.
+SEOs have also been working with clients to have Knowledge Panels appear for them in search results and featured snippets and rich results.
 Search results have evolved beyond a list of links to URLs where words from queries match words in documents in those SERPs.
-Now search results include answers to questions asked in queries, knowledge panels which show off important facts about entities which appear in queries, recommendations about similar local entities, related searches and query refinements, and similar questions that people also ask about or search for as well.
+Search results include answers to questions asked in queries, knowledge panels that show off important facts about entities that appear in queries, recommendations about similar local entities, related searches, query refinements, and similar questions that people also ask about or search for as well.

-Google has been updating the index it offers to searchers, with updates carrying names such as Panda and Penguin and Hummingbird.
-Sometimes updates like these have impacted traffic on sites, but there are other causes of traffic loses that include things such as changes made to sites, changes to competitors’ sites, changes to what searchers are looking for, and what they are trying to find on the web, and even changes to industries.
-SEOs do work to learn about those updates and changes that can impact sites, and approaches such as increasing the speed of pages, and making pages more mobile friendly, so that visitors can have enjoyable experiences on the pages of sites.
+Google has been updating the index it offers to searchers, with updates carrying names such as Panda and Penguin, and Hummingbird.
+Sometimes updates like these have impacted traffic on sites.
+Still, other causes of traffic losses include changes made to sites, changes to competitors’ sites, changes to what searchers are looking for, and what they are trying to find on the web, and even changes to industries.
+SEOs do work to learn about those updates and changes that can impact sites and approaches, such as increasing the speed of pages and making pages more mobile-friendly so that visitors can have enjoyable experiences on the pages of sites.